How to Install Arch Linux with LUKS

-In this guide we will see how to install a minimal Arch or Artix Linux system on a UEFI x86_64 machine with LUKS encryption.
+In this guide we will see how to install a minimal Arch Linux system on a UEFI x86_64 machine with LUKS encryption.
 The setup uses an “almost full” disk layout, meaning that the root partition will be encrypted while the boot partition will remain unencrypted.
-On Arch Linux, we will also configure the system using systemd-boot while on Artix Linux, we will use GRUB2.
-The Artix parts of this tutorial will assume the OpenRC init system, but we can just as easily choose an alternative one such as dinit, runit, or s6.
+We will also configure the bootloader using systemd-boot.

-Before proceeding, download the relevant ISO files from either Arch website or from Artix website and flash it on a spare USB drive.
+Before proceeding, download the relevant ISO files from the Arch website and flash it on a spare USB drive.

 Networking